 It’s been only a year since Greta Thurnberg became the face of climate-change activism.
 It started out with a simple message that seemed to have inspired thousands and later millions across the globe.

 But despite all these minor successes and inspirations… nothing specific has been achieved.
 And the problem lies within the message of what is now called the “Greta Thunberg Effect.”
 It is an emotional charge, solidified by the belief that rage and cries would change the world.
 It bears the notion that protests and complaints would eventually bring forth the change that people yearn for.
-And that our world will be eventually saved from greedy corporations who exploits the world’s resources.
+And that our world will be eventually saved from greedy corporations who exploit the world’s resources.

 Who manages Greta’s and why?